Samsung/cordova-sectv-orsay/README.md

 # How to use
 For creating application package for Orsay TV:

-1. Copy the `www` directory's content from your Cordova app to a directory for new orsay project.
+1. Copy your Cordova project's `www` directory which includes your application implementation to a new directory for the orsay project.
+    ```sh
+    # Assume we developed a Cordova project named as "MyProject"
+    $ cd MyProject
+    $ cp -rf ./www ./orsayprj
+    ```

-2. Create the Orsay's config.xml in the project.
+2. Create the Orsay `config.xml` file in the orsay project.
-3. Copy the built `cordova-js/pkg/cordova.sectv-orsay.js` or `www/cordova.js` in this project to your cordova `www` directory root with name `cordova.js`.
+3. Copy the built `cordova-js/pkg/cordova.sectv-orsay.js` to your new orsay project root with name `cordova.js`.
+    ```sh
+    $ cp ../cordova-js/pkg/cordova.sectv-orsay.js ./orsayprj/cordova.js
+    ```

 4. Zip the project's `www` directory to package.

-* We recommand to use the [grunt-cordova-sectv](http://github.com/Samsung/grunt-cordova-sectv) task for these process.
+* We recommand to use the [grunt-cordova-sectv](http://github.com/Samsung/grunt-cordova-sectv) Grunt task to automate these process.

 # Known Issues
 Not yet